 Do you think you may have a highly sensitive teen?
 When children are sensitive, we may see it as a developmental stage.
-However, as they grow, parents may realize their teenager is more sensitive to inner and external stimuli (e.g., light, noise, pain).
-They may be more easily stimulated and may need more time when it comes to making decisions.
-They may be more reactive when statements are made or more sensitive to body language and facial expressions.
-They may be more attuned and sensitive to other people’s moods.
+As they grow, parents may realize their teenager is more sensitive to inner and external stimuli (e.g., light, noise, pain).
+Sensitive teens may be more easily stimulated and may need more time when it comes to making decisions.
+They may be more reactive when statements are made.
+They might also be more sensitive to body language and facial expressions.
+Lastly, they may be more attuned and sensitive to other people’s moods.
 Read on to learn more about therapy for teens.

 Why Recognizing Sensitivity Matters

 With therapy, they’ll learn more about what works for them and what makes them feel more comfortable in the moment.
-Then, they can react in a healthy and productive way rather than letting their emotions get the best of them or avoiding situations simply because of their sensitivity.
+Then, they can react in a healthy and productive way.
+Rather than letting their emotions get the best of them or avoiding situations simply because of their sensitivity.

 Online Therapy for Your Sensitive Teen

-Strengths in Being a Highly Sensitive Teen
+Strengths of Being a Highly Sensitive Teen

-Being a highly sensitive person means that they can be extremely empathetic and intuitive.
+Being a highly sensitive person means they can be extremely empathetic and intuitive.
 They are often amazing and considerate friends because they recognize more of what their friends need and know how to provide it for them.
 They’re also more likely to stand up for others and to provide the support and encouragement that their friends and family need.

 Like all personality traits, being a highly sensitive person has its pros and cons.
-Therapy can help your teenager learn about their strengths and provide the support for areas they want to improve.
+Therapy can help your teenager learn about their strengths and provide support for areas they want to improve.
 Therapy can also help your teenager figure out how to set up their environment and relationships so they’ll thrive.
 Once they’ve learned what it takes to help themselves and to feel comfortable in their own skin and their own lives, they’ll be much better able to enjoy themselves and their relationships with others.

 Connect with an HSP Therapist